MinaShum/BCB546-2024/Unix/README.md

 <br>
 I have 10 files named mch_{1-10}.txt which contain separate chromosomes.
 <br>
-10 files names inc_order{1-10}.txt for increasing order and "?".
+10 files named inc_order{1-10}.txt for increasing order and "?".
 <br>
 10 files named dec_order{1-10}.txt for decreasing order and replacing "?" with "-".
 <br>